 In full sun, facing south or south east.

-Your bee hotel must be at least a metre off the ground, with no vegetation blocking the entrance.
-Keep it dry at all times to prevent the contents going mouldy.
+Locate your bee hotel at least a metre off the ground, with no vegetation blocking the entrance.
+Keep it dry at all times, to prevent the contents going mouldy.

-You may need to move your bee hotel in the autumn and winter to protect the nesting bees.
+As this is a temporary design, you’ll need to move your bee hotel in the autumn and winter to protect the bee eggs inside.